Helenah2020/Revo-Uno/README.md

 * 6x DIN 2395 square steel tubes

 ## Be Green
 Billions of tonnes of polymer is in the environment around us.
 Think before you print, re-use, recycle.
 All polymers are dirty, even the recycling process (melting down) of polymers is dirty however one can take the care to reduce their environmental impact.
+The key is, produce as little waste as possible, choose wisely your polymer, if you don't have a good solid to print using anything but a friendlier polymer then print using a friendlier polymer.
 Below is a list of friendlier polymers which have a low bio-degrading time and even easy to work with reducing polymer waste.
 * PLA (Polylactic Acid)
 * PET (Polyethylene terephthalate)
+Ideally, it would be better of polymers were compostable, fortunately there is active research in the use of compostible polymers and there is even one out there made from brown seaweed as a renewable source but unfortunately this isn't readily available anywhere yet.